Perspective | A night of head-shaking, lip-pursing and eyebrow-raising at the vice-presidential debate

 The candidates were seated during the debate and separated by a plexiglass wall.
 It was a precaution against the coronavirus that has recently taken root at the White House and within the administration.
 The risks make one wonder why the vice-presidential debate was even held, in person and inside no less.
 For all the interaction onstage in Salt Lake City, the debate could have been conducted by video conference to no ill effect.
 (And Page would have had a handy mute button.)
 Is it tradition — some unstoppable force that propels people to do as they’ve always done despite the changing circumstances?
 Is it the fear of being labeled a coward, a false bravery that prevents someone from blinking first and simply saying: No. This is a bad idea.

 Pence, the head of the White House’s coronavirus task force, has said he’s tested negative for the coronavirus.
 He had a note from the Centers for Disease Control and Prevention attesting to his health.
-But he hails from an administration that has so dodged and obfuscated on the subject of who tests negative and when that the only convincing piece of evidence might be a note co-signed by Anthony S. Fauci and the good Lord Jesus.
+But he hails from an administration that has so dodged and obfuscated on the subject of who tests negative that the only convincing piece of evidence might be a note co-signed by Anthony S. Fauci and the good Lord Jesus.

 Nonetheless, the debate went on.
 Who might have benefited?
 Was this all in service to the so-called undecided voters?
 The description suggests that they are truly in a quandary, equally open to either candidate, able to be swayed by just the right turn of phrase.
 But whenever they are interviewed, they don’t sound that open-minded at all.
 They sound like people who have made a decision, but their decision makes them squeamish and so they want to wallow in the crystal-clear waters of “undecided” until time runs out and they have to come ashore.